AyeCode/userswp/readme.txt

 UsersWP is 100% translatable.

+== Security ==

+To report a security vulnerability, please review our [vulnerability disclosure policy](https://ayecode.io/vulnerability-disclosure-policy/).

 == Installation ==

 = Minimum Requirements =

-* WordPress 5.0 or greater
+* WordPress 6.1 or greater

-* PHP version 5.6 or greater
+* PHP version 7.2 or greater

-* MySQL version 5.0 or greater
+* MySQL version 8.0 or greater

 = Automatic installation =